The Demon Lord, his right hand, the Hero that opposes him, and the junior that likes him

 Why Did It Have to Be Snakes?: In episode 10, Chiho, Emi, and Suzuno visit a reptile house.
 Chiho says she doesn't like them because of how they appear out of nowhere sometimes, and we see a brief Flash Back of her seeing a tiny reptile on her family's screen door.
 Emi doesn't like them either, but her Flash Back shows her fighting off against a gigantic basilisk which has petrified some of her companions.

 Writer on Board: Naoto Hosoda, the director of the anime, is enough of a Chiho fan to include his own art of her in the ending.
-While it's generally agreed that he made a very entertaining adaptation, he also felt the need to push his favorite ship at the expense of altering Emi's character to be more aggressive, cutting some scenes that work against a Chiho/Maou pairing and dropping important references to Emi's mother, something that might cause some problems in season three considering that she's still very much alive and quite involved in Maou's backstory as well as events of the novel itself.
+While it's generally agreed that he made a very entertaining adaptation, he also felt the need to push his favorite ship at the expense of altering Emi's character to be more aggressive, cutting some scenes that work against a Chiho/Maou pairing and dropping important references to Emi's mother, something that might cause some problems in season two considering that she's still very much alive and quite involved in Maou's backstory as well as events of the novel itself.
+Further, scenes that put Chiho in a more negative light such as her jealousy having a dangerous side to it are quietly altered.

 Yaoi Fangirl: One of Chiho's friends at school gets rather excited when she finds out that Mao and Ashiya are roommates, and wonders if there's only one bed, much to Chiho's chagrin (she's already got more than enough potential competition to misunderstand/worry about)